 I have taught my 11-year-old to make a few things in the electric pressure cooker with no issue.
 It’s super simple to use.
 My husband, while typically not the one cooking dinner – does help when he can, and he too learned to use it!

 It Can Cook All The Things

 If you think the Instant Pot is just going to cook meat or rice, you are so wrong.
-I cannot believe the amount of things the Instant Pot cooks!
-I have made iced tea (yes, seriously,) hard boiled eggs, mashed potatoes and vegetables.
+I cannot believe the number of things the Instant Pot cooks!
+I have made iced tea (yes, seriously,) hard boiled eggs, mashed potatoes, and vegetables.
 On my list to try is cheesecake (yes, CHEESECAKE in the instant pot!), yogurt and pasta.